 6. There Are Some Occupations That Shouldn’t Be Scaled

 The same logic applies to Chinese metaphysics.
-There are some fields that are not meant to be scaled this way.
+Some fields are not meant to be scaled this way.

-It’s easy to foresee what I’ll be able to ‘achieve’ if I hired and tried to train a group of people to do readings or consultations for me:
+It’s easy to foresee what I’ll be able to ‘achieve’ if I hire and trained a group of people to do readings or consultations for me:

-- The quality of the reading will definitely go down.
-I affect my own reputation and I’ll probably ruin the career prospects of this person too by denying him/her the time to do something else.
+- The quality of the reading will go down.
+I affect my reputation, and I’ll probably ruin the career prospects of this person, too, by denying him/her the time to do something else.

-- The person getting the low-quality reading will definitely get harmed and hopefully he or she doesn’t end up making any disastrous decisions.
+- The person getting the low-quality reading will get harmed, and hopefully, he or she doesn’t make any disastrous decisions.
 I’ve seen it happen many times.

-- If the person I hired is really that good, he or she doesn’t need to be under me to pursue Chinese metaphysics as a profession.
-I’d be doing myself a disfavour and this has happened to other practitioners.
-If I wish to train someone to do readings, it’ll because I want the knowledge to be passed on.
+- If the person I hired is that good, he or she doesn’t need to be under me to pursue Chinese metaphysics as a profession.
+I’d be doing myself a disfavour, which has happened to other practitioners.
+If I wish to train someone to do readings, it’ll be because I want the knowledge to be passed on.